bkanuka/blog/about.md

   * Filed two patents regarding signal processing and estimating the location of a WiFi device using a single WiFi access point.
       * US20130167196 - System and method for remote device recognition at public hotspots
       * CA2823895 - System and method for wireless device detection, recognition and visit profiling
-  * Improved a common SQL query which required scanning 100+ million rows to require only a single row lookup.
+  * Improved a frequent SQL query which scanned 100+ million rows to require only a single row lookup.
   * Focused on improving the "additivity" of our most commonly used SQL queries.
 This allowed us to cache and reuse the results of previous queries (often making the difference between a taxing SQL query or a cache lookup).
       * Time based queries were broken up into discrete timeslices and added using the Inclusion-Exclusion priciple.
       * Implemented a statistical estimator (98% accurate) that allowed "unique count" queries to be added.
 E.g. the unique visitors to our hotspots for a week could be found by "summing" the unique visitors for each day.
 This eliminated the need for costly `UNIQUE` SQL queries.